 I care about your privacy and your confidentiality as well as other important ethical considerations.
-This is why I will abide by the ethical codes of the professional organizations of which I belong, as a Clinical Fellow member of AAMFT (American Association for Marriage and Family Therapy) and as a professional and Certified Sex Therapist member of AASECT (American Association of Sexuality Educators Counselors and Therapists).
+This is why I will abide by the ethical codes of the professional organizations of which I am affiliated - through my license as a Marriage and Family Therapist as regulated by AAMFT (American Association for Marriage and Family Therapy) and as a professional and Certified Sex Therapist of AASECT (American Association of Sexuality Educators Counselors and Therapists).

-You can expect that I will let you know things ahead of time whenever possible.
+You can expect that I will let you know of any changes to scheduling or other important information ahead of time whenever possible.